manuelrojas19/konfio-enterprise-infra/README.md

 ## Aplication Deployment

-Once the infraestructure is provided and return a cluster information you can use the following commands to provision application
+Once the infraestructure is provided and return a cluster information you can use the following commands to provision application.
+Currently this relies on my Docker Public Repository making use of manualy provisioned images from this repo https://github.com/manuelrojas19/konfio-enterprise-query-service, a better approach would include make use of a private repository and automatize the image creationg whenever pipeline on API repo runs

 1. **Setup Kubectl CLI**:
     ```sh